From social media to content marketing: "We have to stop thinking from the channel!"

 The Facebook trap

-If you think of a channel first, you think of Facebook first.
-Sure, it's the network with the greatest reach.
+When you think of a channel, Facebook is the first thing that comes to mind.
+Sure, it's the network with the widest reach.
 At least in B2C.
-But developing content just for Facebook is stupid not smart.
-That restricts you.
-You can't deal with more complex things on Facebook.
+But developing content just for Facebook is stupid, not smart.
+It limits you.
+You can't deal with more complex issues on Facebook.
 You can't structure texts or make them easy to read.
 The lifespan of a Facebook post is short: once it's out of the timelines, it's gone.
 Forever.
-You can no longer find it.
-And it doesn't appear in Google either.
+You can't find it anymore.
+And it doesn't show up in Google either.

 Should I only offer my guests soup just because Facebook doesn't have knives?